GeoFlood (v1.0.0): Computational model for overland flooding: Benchmark Test Cases

+The computational domain of this test is a square with a side length of $2000$~m. \Fig{topo4} depicts a $4~\times~4$ matrix of $0.5$~m deep depressions with smooth topographic transitions obtained by multiplying sinusoids in the north-to-south and west-to-east directions.
+The underlying average slope is $1:1500$ in the north-south direction and $1:3000$ in the west-east direction, with an elevation drop of about $2$~m along the northwest-to-southeast diagonal.
+At the upstream boundary (northwest corner of the domain), an inlet hydrograph with a peak discharge of $20$ m$^3$/s and a time base of approximately $85$~minutes is imposed along a $100$-m-long line (blue thick line) that runs north to south \Fig{topo4}.
+All other boundaries were treated as solid-wall boundaries, and the initial condition assumes a dry bed.
+The inflow hydrograph boundary condition was implemented as described in Section \ref{sec:flood_speed}.

-The spatial domain was discretized into $200~\times~400$ cells with a uniform grid spacing of $5$ m in both the $x-$ and $y-$directions.
-The following numerical configurations were used: a wet dry threshold of $0.0001$ m, an adaptive time step with a CFL ranging from $0.35$ to $0.9$, a final time of $6$ hours, and a Manning coefficient of $0.03$.
-The inflow hydrograph boundary condition was implemented as described in Section \ref{filligdep}.
+The model simulates two days ($48$ hours) to achieve a final hydrostatic steady state.
+The following numerical configurations were used: a wet-dry threshold of $\tau=0.0001\unit{m}$, an adaptive time step with a maximum CFL of $0.9$, and a Manning coefficient of $0.03$ for comparison with \citet{brunner2018}.